 Why study at UMaine’s School of Economics?

-If you join the School of Economics, you will join a vibrant graduate student cohort with students from all over the country and world.
+We have a vibrant graduate student cohort, with students from all over the country and world.
 International students have joined us from Ghana, Northern Macedonia, Nepal, Bangladesh, China, Japan, Germany, Canada, Kosovo, Croatia, Poland, Russia, Mauritius, South Africa, Sri Lanka, India, Vietnam, Belarus, Iran, Saudi Arabia, Turkey, Mozambique, Philippines, Chile and Argentina.
 Students collaborate on research and classwork, and enjoy spending time together and supporting each other.

-In Winslow Hall, we are right in the heart of the University of Maine, and all that it offers, from sports to art to outdoors and extra-curricular programs.
+In Winslow Hall, we are right in the heart of UMaine and all that it offers, including sports, art, extra-curricular programs and the outdoors.
 We look forward to welcoming you to this great land, sea, and space grant University!